-Delicious documentation of Android design at http:developer.android.com/design
+Delicious documentation of Android design, including the new Roboto font, at http://developer.android.com/design

 In an effort to make this happen, I went eploring the area along the powerlines off of Solandara Way, as a possible connection to the Baxter trails.
 It looks deceptively easy in the satellite photos, but the vegetation is extreme and it’s pretty hilly.
 Still, it’s doable… possibly, maybe…

 Here are some panoramic photos of the area (click to view larger) (for super-size, right click and open in new window):